 Java Fern is by nature a slow-growing plant.

-That is one reason it is suitable for low-maintenance aquariums, which are often chosen by beginners.
+This is one of the reasons it is suitable for low-maintenance aquariums, which are often chosen by beginners.

 The last thing you need in a small aquarium is a weed-like plant that overgrows at short notice.